-(This post contains affiliate links.
+(This article contains affiliate links.
 You can read more about that here.)

 Let’s talk about the left-hand side first.
 This is where the majority of my veggies and herbs are.
 I used plain terracotta pots painted with Rustoleum satin black spray paint for my herbs.